Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/Using_APIs/about_web_services.md

 - Element attributes
     are not supported, nor parsed.
 This means that if there are incorrect spaces in names for any operation attribute or message, they are skipped and no error is returned.
-Exceptions are made to support WS-I recommendations.
+Exceptions are made to support WS- I recommendations.

-## WS-I recommendations
+## WS- I recommendations

-Verify that the correct option is set if your client requests have to be checked to conform to WS-I recommendations.
+Verify that the correct option is set if your client requests have to be checked to conform to WS- I recommendations.
 To do this, set the UCONF [copilot.webservices.wsicomplience] identifier to yes.

-The following WS-I constraints are checked by the UI server for the XML representation of SOAP messages.
+The following WS- I constraints are checked by the UI server for the XML representation of SOAP messages.
 These constraints include:

 - SOAP Header constraints:
     - R1009: A MESSAGE
         MUST NOT contain processing instructions
     - R1012: A MESSAGE
-        MUST be serialized as either UTF-8 or UTF-16
+        MUST be serialized as either UTF- 8 or UTF- 16
 - SOAP Body constraints:
     - R1006: A MESSAGE
         MUST NOT contain soap:encoding
 - Style attributes on any element that is a child of soap:Body
     - R1007: A MESSAGE
-        described in an rpc-literal binding MUST NOT contain soap:encodingStyle attribute on any elements that are grandchildren of soap:Body
+        described in an rpc- literal binding MUST NOT contain soap:encodingStyle attribute on any elements that are grandchildren of soap:Body
     - R1014: The
         children of the soap:Body element in a MESSAGE MUST be namespace qualified

-For more information on WS-I recommendations, visit [http://www.ws-i.org](http://www.ws-i.org/)
+For more information on WS- I recommendations, visit [http://www.ws- i.org](http://www.ws- i.org/)

 ## Limit the number of failed login attempts